Agara Lake

-Agara lake is a 80-acre lake located in Agara, Bangalore.
+Agara lake is an 80-acre lake located in Agara, Bangalore.
 It is part of the Varthur lake series.
 Madiwala Lake is upstream while Bellandur Lake is downstream.
 Inter-lake connections have seen fragmentation and urbanisation.

 Agara Lake is one of the most well maintained lakes of Bangalore.
 At the inflow end there is a partitioned constructed wetland and a sediment basin with a sluice.
 The lake is surrounded by a walking and cycling track.
 There is a park at the north end.
 An immersion tank has been built here.
 A storm water drain or rajakaluve flows immediately alongside the lake on its left side.
 The lake is surrounded by roads on all sides.

 Description

 The lake dates back to at least the 8-9th century.